sashafiero/spit-it-out/readme.md

 ## Upgrade Notice
-### 2.0.1
+### 2.0.1 - 2.1.1
 Fixed some variable names and global declarations.
-Important!
+2.0.1 is important!
+Also some aesthetic things and an addition of an item to optionally display.